 Animal Hero Kids - Voices For The Voiceless

-Welcome to the second installment of Vegan Hero Of The Week!
-This time, we interviewed the Founder of Animal Hero Kids, Susan Hargreaves.
-Susan has been a vegan activist for 40 years in addition to being a published author and a leading influencer in the plant-based community.
+Welcome to the second installment of Vegan Heroes!
+This time, I interviewed the Founder of Animal Hero Kids, Susan Hargreaves.
+She is a 40+ year activist and leading influencer in the plant-based community.

-Mark Perlmutter: Tell us how you got to where you are and your idea of helping kids be change agents.
-I’d love to hear the story of the journey.
+Mark Perlmutter: Tell us about your journey to where you are now and explain your idea for kids to be change agents.

 Since 1980, I’ve been doing outreach, presentations in schools, free education programs, vegan fairs….
 And I can cater my programs to any age from preschool right up until college or university with a variety of programs.